wselby-git/wselby/README.md

 # wselby
-Silly ideas I have had
+Silly ideas I have had.
+Full disclaimer I use AI code generation like ChatGPT.